microsoftgraph/microsoft-graph-docs/api-reference/v1.0/api/reportroot_emailappusageuserdetail.md

 - Display Name
 - Is Deleted
 - Deleted Date
-- Has Exchange License
-- Has OneDrive License
-- Has SharePoint License
-- Has Skype For Business License
-- Has Yammer License
-- Exchange Last Activity Date
-- OneDrive Last Activity Date
-- SharePoint Last Activity Date
+- Last Activity Date
+- Mail For Mac
+- Outlook For Mac
+- Outlook For Windows
+- Outlook For Mobile
-- Skype For Business Last Activity Date
+- Other For Mobile
-- Yammer Last Activity Date
-- Exchange License Assign Date
-- OneDrive License Assign Date
-- SharePoint License Assign Date
-- Skype For Business License Assign Date
+- Outlook For Web
-- Yammer License Assign Date
+- POP3 App
+- IMAP4 App
+- SMTP App
-- Assigned Products
+- Report Period

 ## Example